Understanding Accessibility Review in Learning Environments

 What Changes — and When

 Accessibility review creates change at two different horizons.
 The shorter-term outcomes are tangible and measurable.
-The longer-term shift is cultural — and has a much broader effect on how an organization designs and delivers learning.
+The longer-term shift is cultural — and has a broader effect on how an organisation designs and delivers learning for everyone.

 Shorter Term